EmblemHealth | UnitedHealthcare

 • Nationally, mental/behavioral health providers will also increase, from 61,000 to 418,000.

 • The UnitedHealthcare Choice Plus network will now provide national coverage for doctors and hospitals outside EmblemHealth’s covered area, with more than 1.6 million in-network providers.
 That means the Choice Plus network covers areas bordering EmblemHealth’s coverage zone, for example, Bergen County, NJ, Fairfield County, CT, Sullivan County, NY, and other nearby areas, as well as the rest of the United States.
-You can visit nyceppo.com or call EmblemHealth Customer Service at 212-501-4444 (TTY: 711) from 8 a.m. to 6 p.m., Monday through Friday, to find out if your doctor outside EmblemHealth’s covered area is in the UnitedHealthcare Choice Plus network.
+You can visit nyceppo.com or call EmblemHealth Customer Service at 212-501-4444 (TTY: 711) from 8 a.m. to 6 p.m.
+Eastern Standard Time, Monday through Friday, to find out if your doctor outside EmblemHealth’s covered area is in the UnitedHealthcare Choice Plus network.

 • With a single member portal, all your health information and documents will be in one place.